Planning

 Wardrobe Raid

-Once we have outlined the basic idea, we do a wardrobe check (aka "wardrobe raid").
-You will look for key pieces that might match the general idea and send some pictures.
+After we have established the basic idea, we'll conduct a wardrobe check (also known as a "wardrobe raid").
+You'll be on the lookout for key pieces that match the general concept and share some photos.

-Check also for items you haven't worn that much, or never worn at all!
-This might be the right time to get the cool stuff out!
+Don't forget to also consider items that you haven't worn much or haven't worn at all!
+This could be the perfect opportunity to showcase some cool stuff.

-Based on the available wardrobe, we will create a general style, start planning and create a mood board.
+Based on the available wardrobe, we'll create a general style, begin planning, and put together a mood board.

 Mood Board

-The mood board is a collection of ideas of light settings, locations, colours, poses or little details we like and might want to incorporate into our session.
-The mood board assists us during the preparation and later with the session to follow our ideas and work towards our expected outcome.
+The mood board is a compilation of ideas such as lighting, locations, colors, poses, or small details that we like and may want to incorporate into our session.
+It assists us during the preparation stage as well as during the actual session, allowing us to follow our ideas and work towards the expected outcome.

 Time Required